Pravega Racing: Season 2016-17

 Season 2016-17 was the year that changed the whole face of the team as they started off by winning in 7 out of the 11 events in Formula Student India 2016.
-It was a big achievement which gave them enough motivation to deliver the best results given by an India Formula Student Team in Formula Student Germany period.
+It was a big achievement which gave them enough motivation to deliver the best results given by an India Formula Student Team in Formula Student Germany.

 The team led by Tribhuvan Singh and team manager Vyom Gautam was noted well in the event for being the fastest Indian car driven at Formula Student Germany.
 The team succeeded in delivering a stand out performance in the event as promised by them.